By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Not being able to put yourself in another’s shoes, results in others not wanting to walk alongside you.
 Narcissists see things only from their point of view.
 They can’t understand what others are feeling.

-Have you convinced yourself that other envy you?
+Have you convinced yourself that others envy you?

 Riding the envy Express is a fast track to loneliness.
 Once you convince yourself that others are jealous of you, it’s easy to start being envious of them.
 Hater’s convince themselves that everyone else hates them.